ShaneCurcuru/mutualaidarlington.org/_pages/chatsetup.md

 There are three ways to add chat to your site, _after_ the librarians have setup a portal for your group:

 - Link to a custom page on their website.
-This is simply linking to `https://www.covidresourcelibrarian.com/your-group-id` once it's setup.
-Users would see their generic page with a chat window (TBD: Asking how much customization the group can provide).
-The advantage here is that the librarians answering the chats would then have your local links to provide as answers too.
+This is simply providing a link to `https://www.covidresourcelibrarian.com/your-group-id` from your site, which sends users to a new chat landing page.
+You can request that they customize your chat landing page with any of the following: name of your group, area that you serve, a short description of your group, link to your website, and your logo.
 - Link to a popup page of your-group-id.
-This opens a new browser window with a minimal frame, just for the chat itself.
+This opens a new small browser window with a minimal frame, just for the chat itself.
+It _should_ work for most browsers, even for people who use normal pop-up blockers.
 - Integrate the chat widget directly into a `<div>` on your site.
 They provide a simple iframe embed where you can do a little bit of customization.
 The advantage here is that it fits inside your site, meaning the local connection feel is still there.

+Note: I've found Jenny and the volunteers here very responsive, so they will try to customize things to work with your site if they can - just ask!

 ### Credits